dan-os/B5300-reverse-engineering/README.md

 # B5300 CarPlay Reverse Engineering

-This repository is a hobby attempt at reverse engineering the cheap popular [B5300 CarPlay / Android Auto head unit](https://www.aliexpress.us/item/3256806677605382.html).
+This repository is a hobby attempt at reverse engineering the popular [B5300 CarPlay / Android Auto head unit](https://www.aliexpress.us/item/3256806677605382.html).
 Any and all contribution is welcomed and encouraged!

-> [❕] Unforunately, I can't upload any decompiled firmware here (sorry!).
+> **[Notice]** Unforunately, I can't upload any decompiled firmware here (sorry!).
 However, the process to unpack the .bin yourself is trivial by following [these instructions](docs/2-unpacking-firmware.md).

 ## Tutorials